 Successful people don’t seem to have this problem.

-The difference between them and the rest of us
+The difference between highly successful people and the rest of us

 Take Warren Buffett, for example.
 He has a calendar that is, for the most part, clear.
 Tony Robbins speaks with thousands of people each year and still manages to launch new companies on a regular basis.
 Elon Musk and Bill Gates, on the other hand, are known to be productive people who plan out just about every minute of their day.